iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/ROBO_Head_iM.md

 ### Post
 **ROBO_Head**<br>
-[Æsir][Breaking][News][ARC][Administration Bureau]<br>
+\[Æsir\]\[Breaking\]\[News\]\[ARC\]\[Administration Bureau\]<br>
 > The mysterious musician Æsir, who made a high\-profile concert announcement half\-a\-year ago, was exposed by famous internet DJ ROBO\_Head for the suspicious use of illegal methods to erase the memories of all connected users.
 However, the actual method and purpose of these actions are still unclear.
 Earlier today, we received some inside news from the law enforcement department of the Administration Bureau.
 The Bureau has initiated the investigation, and there is a possibility that this incident is related to the "streamer hacked" incident that occurred at the end of last month.<br>
 > <br>
 > Regarding this issue, the spokesperson for the Bureau stated that if the actual situation indeed matched the rumors and that the users' memories were erased, this will be the largest internet terrorist attack since Node 08 was established.
 "We are facing a unique situation never seen before.
 This is a brand\-new type of enemy, using a brand\-new method of attack."
-Davis, A.R.C.'s minister of internet security, also released an announcement earlier today, stating that they will be working together with the Bureau to locate the culprit and uncover the truth...<br>
+Davis, A.R.C.'s minister of internet security, also released an announcement earlier today, stating that they will be working together with the Bureau to locate the culprit and uncover the truth...

-[Article excerpted from Node News Network]
+\[Article excerpted from Node News Network\]

 ![r2501.png](./attachments/r2501.png)
 ### Replies